James-VT/MS2_Gloucestershire_Battlefields/README.md

 * 512pxmontgomerycastle.jpg is taken from Wikimedia Commons, and is open-source.
 [Link](https://commons.wikimedia.org/wiki/File:Montgomery_Castle_and_view_of_the_castle_tower_ruins_Montgomery,_Powys.jpg) Attribution: Rosser1954, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

+### Tutorials

+[Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k&t=379s) from the channel Web Dev Simplified was extremely helpful for the creation of the site's quiz.
+I have edited the code heavily while building the quiz in quiz.js but some key chunks of code remain in that file.

 ### Wireframes

 The wireframes developed for this project can be found [here](assets/milestone2wireframes.pdf).
 They were built using Balsamiq (credit in Technologies section).